BitPadLabs/Budsy-Site/terms.md

 As a medical cannabis patient, you acknowledge that:
 - You are responsible for following your physician's recommendations
 - You must comply with your jurisdiction's medical cannabis laws
-- The App is a tool to assist with tracking, not medical guidance
+- The App is a tool to assist with recording, not medical guidance

 ### 14.2 Data Security for Medical Information
 We implement appropriate safeguards for your medical information, but you acknowledge that:
 - No system is 100% secure
 - You should take additional precautions with sensitive medical data
-- You can control what information is tracked and stored
+- You can control what information is recorded and stored

 ## 15. Contact Information